Click to download or print answers to the questions we get the most, during each stage of your journey to motherhood.

 Click to download or print these resources, which we created with you in mind.

 Our full OB information packet

 Prenatal weight gain myths and weight tracker

-The American Congress of Obstetricians and Gynecologists, or ACOG, is a nonprofit organization of women's health care physicians advocating the highest standards of practice, and the most trusted resource amongst OB-GYNs.
-Their website includes an extensive list of easy to read, Q&A style documents for a wide range of questions that arise during pregnancy.
-Listed below are topics encompassing some of our frequently asked questions, linked to ACOGs downloadable PDF answers.
-We recommend that you read these and explore the other topics in their 'For Patients' FAQ section.
+The American Congress of Obstetricians and Gynecologists, or ACOG, is a nonprofit organization of women's health-care physicians advocating for the highest standards of practice.
+ACOG is also the most trusted resource amongst OB-GYNs.
+The organization's website includes an extensive list of easy to read, Q&A style documents for a wide range of questions that arise during pregnancy.
+We've included links to ACOG articles that address some of our most frequently asked questions.
+Peruse these and other topics in their 'For Patients' FAQ section.
 Happy reading!

 C-Sections, and deciding on a trial of labor after cesarean

 Exercising during and after pregnancy